oceanprotocol-archive/dev-ocean/doc/development/squid.md

 status= ocean.serviceAgreement.getStatus()
 ```

-* **retireServiceAgreement** - ASYNC.
+* **retire** - ASYNC.
 Given a Service Agreement object, the Publisher retire a Service Agreement.
 It changes the status to the value 2=>Retired.
 ```
 result= ocean.serviceAgreement.retire()
 ```